Leyland cypress

-The Leyland cypress, Cupressus × leylandii, often referred to simply as leylandii, is a fast-growing coniferous evergreen tree much used in horticulture, primarily for hedges and screens.
+The Leyland cypress, Cupressus × leylandii, × Cuprocyparis leylandii or × Cupressocyparis leylandii, often referred to simply as leylandii, is a fast-growing coniferous evergreen tree much used in horticulture, primarily for hedges and screens.
 Even on sites of relatively poor culture, plants have been known to grow to heights of 15 m in 16 years.
 Their rapid, thick growth means they are sometimes used to achieve privacy, but such use can result in disputes with neighbours whose own property becomes overshadowed.
 The tree is a hybrid of Monterey cypress (Cupressus macrocarpa) and Nootka cypress (Cupressus nootkatensis).
 It is almost always sterile, and is propagated mainly by cuttings.

 History

 In 1845, the Leighton Hall, Powys estate was purchased by the Liverpool banker Christopher Leyland.
 In 1847, he gave it to his nephew John Naylor (1813–1889).
 Naylor commissioned Edward Kemp to lay out the gardens, which included redwoods, monkey puzzle trees and two North American species of conifers in close proximity to each other – Monterey cypress and Nootka cypress.
 The two parent species would not likely cross in the wild, as their natural ranges are more than 400 miles apart, but in 1888, the hybrid cross occurred when the female flowers or cones of Nootka cypress were fertilised by pollen from Monterey cypress.

 John Naylor's eldest son Christopher John (1849–1926) inherited Leighton Hall from his father in 1889.
 Christopher was a sea captain by trade.
 In 1891, he inherited the Leyland Entailed Estates established under the will of his great-great-uncle, which passed to him following the death of his uncle Thomas Leyland.
 On receiving the inheritance, Christopher changed his surname to Leyland, and moved to Haggerston Castle, Northumberland.
 He further developed the hybrid at his new home, and hence named the first clone variant 'Haggerston Grey'.
 His younger brother John (1856–1906) resultantly inherited Leighton Hall, and when in 1911 the reverse hybrid of the cones of the Monterey cypress were fertilised with pollen from the Nootka, that hybrid was baptised 'Leighton Green.'